wbosley/Scheduler/README.md

 <h2>SETTING UP THE SCHEDULER</h2>
 To set up the scheduler, first a Google Cloud Platform project must be created with the Google Calendar API enabled.
 Then a Google Calendar API CLIENT ID and API KEY must be created.

-These can be obtained by completing the "prerequisites" steps for Google's JavaScript quickstart tutorial, available at the link below.
+It is only necessary to complete the bullet points under the heading "prerequisites" within Google's JavaScript Quickstart tutorial, available at the link below.
+Upon completing these four bullet points, which have been highlighted in red in the image below, you should have access to you CLIENT ID and your API KEY.

 https://developers.google.com/calendar/api/quickstart/js